saimgulay/TouchDesigner-Kalman-FilterCHOP/README.md

 ## Justification

-Compared to smoothing or lag CHOPs, Kalman filtering offers:
+Compared to other Filter CHOPs, Kalman filtering offers:

 - A probabilistic model: not just smoothing, but estimation
 - Configurable trust in system dynamics (`Q`) vs. measurements (`R`)